Fortirer/Modelling-soybean-/README.md

 Script used in PhD - Modelling soybean
 # Fortirer et al.

-This repository contains the model code and documentation devoloped by Fortirer.
+This repository contains the modelling script and documentation devoloped by Fortirer.